valancej/anchore-blogs/content/envoy-vulns/envoy-vulns.md

 #### What is Istio?

 [Istio](https://istio.io/) is an open source service mesh that layers transparently onto existing distributed applications.
-It is also a platform, including APIs that let it integrate into any loggin platform, or telemetry or policy system.
-Istio lets you successfully, and efficiently, run a distributed microservice architecture, and provides a uniform way to secure, coneect, and monitor microservices.
+It is also a platform, including APIs that let it integrate into any logging platform, or telemetry or policy system.
+Istio lets you successfully, and efficiently, run a distributed microservice architecture, and provides a uniform way to secure, connect, and monitor microservices.

 For a clear example on Istio, I recommend watching this video: [What is Istio?](https://www.youtube.com/watch?v=1iyFq2VaL5Y&t=21s)